How to read the rating of online casinos and slot machines

 Low: Frequent but small wins

-Average: Balanced
+Medium: Balanced

-High: Rare but many (e.g. jackpot games)
+High: rare but high (e.g. jackpot games)

-How are the "star" assessments arranged?
+How are star ratings arranged?

 This is usually an average score on a 5-point scale: